EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/binder-formatters.md

 ---
 title: binderFormatters
 layout: docs-v2
-disable_toc: true
 ---

 # binderFormatters

 <p class="lead" markdown="1">
-The configuration parameter lets you define custom formatters to use with the [`data-ajax-cart-bind`](/v2/docs/data-ajax-cart-bind/) attribute.
+A configuration parameter which lets you define custom formatters to use with the [`data-ajax-cart-bind`](/v2/docs/data-ajax-cart-bind/) attribute.
 </p>

+## Code example

 For example, if you use the `option_selection.js` Shopify asset and its `Shopify.formatMoney` function, you can specify your own formatter for money related values.